knpuniversity/blog/live-stream-8.md

-# Live Component JavaScript Internals: Cleanup time!
+# Live Stream #8: Live Component JavaScript Internals: Cleanup time!

 In this week's live stream, we talk the new major Doctrine releases, the UX twig Icon pull request and then dive into the JavaScript internals of